YatSenOS/YatSenOS-Tutorial-Volume-2/docs/labs/0x02/tasks.md

 /// Receive character from uart 16550
 /// Should be called on every interrupt fn receive() {
-    // FIXME: receive character from uart 16550
+    // FIXME: receive character from uart 16550, put it into INPUT_BUFFER }
-}
 ```